-Perhaps you will even find that your interest in mathematics grows, which is the overall theme for all the challenges you will find in the exhibition.
+Perhaps you will even discover that your interest in mathematics grows, which is the main theme for all the challenges you will find in the exhibition.

 One of these challenges is the Soma solid dissection puzzle, where you have to assemble seven bricks to form a large cube.